leytech/Leytech_PrototypeUpdate/README.md

 ## Update Prototype JavaScript library for Magento 1
 A Magento 1 extension to cleanly update the Prototype Javascript library to 1.7.2 (or other versions).

+To my knowledge 1.7.2 should be compatible with Magento 1 and resolves compatibility issues with several third-party JS libraries including Feefo reviews and the Google maps API.

+The extension is clean and doesn't rewrite any blocks or other nonsense and doesn't touch any core files.
+The original prototype.js is not touched and can still be used by either disabling the extension in the admin options or by selecting "Default Magento" as the prototype version.

+Test and test and test before using in a live environment!

 ### Features

 - Provides an admin option to cleanly update the Prototype library to version 1.7.1, 1.7.2 or 1.7.3